Tatum Robotics

 Project Overview

-Tatum Robotics is a company providing a low-cost, accessible robotic system that signs tactile American Sign Language, for the deaf and blind community.
-My team and I worked on developing a brand identity that highlights the company's mission & values, user tested with the DeadBlindness community, and developed a website using web accessibility standards for design and development.
+Tatum Robotics is a Boston-based startup providing a low-cost, accessible robotic system that signs tactile American Sign Language for the deaf and blind community.
+My team and I worked on developing a brand identity that highlights the company's mission & values, user tested with the DeadBlindness community, and developed a website using web accessibility standards for design and development -> led to a 50% boost in task completion rates for DeafBlind users!

 Check out the Brand Book Maha and I created!